 27. Fixed Shift employees serving on Jury Duty will be considered on a five (5) day schedule (Monday through Friday) for the period of their jury leave, and the difference between forty (40) hours’ straight time pay (shift premium to be included if applicable) and their jury pay will be made up by the Company.
+For any Jury duty obligation, supporting official documentation must be submitted in order for pay to be processed.
 Rotating shift employees will be considered to be on their work schedule during the first week of their jury leave, and the difference between the straight time pay (shift premium to be included) for their work schedule during this first week and their jury pay for up to forty-eight (48) hours of the jury duty will be made up by the Company.
 For any Jury Duty obligation beyond one (1) week, rotating shift employees will be considered on a five (5) day work schedule (Monday through Friday) for the period of their jury leave, and the difference between forty (40) hours straight time pay (shift premium to be included if applicable) and their jury pay will be made up by the Company.
-If, during their jury leave, they are dismissed from Jury Duty for one or more twenty-four (24) hour periods, they must report for work during those periods on their regular job on their regular schedule except that they will not report for work on Saturday, Sunday or Holidays designated by this contract or celebrated by the Court in which they are serving.
+If, during their jury leave, they are dismissed from Jury Duty for one or more twenty-four (24) hour periods, they must report for work during those periods on their regular job on their regular schedule except that they will not be required to report for work on Saturday, Sunday or Holidays designated by this contract or celebrated by the Court in which they are serving.
+If an employee elects to report for his or her regularly scheduled shift on a Saturday, Sunday or Holiday, the employee must give at least forty-eight (48) hours advance notice to the Employer.
+In the event that an employee works his or her regularly scheduled shift on a Saturday, Sunday or Holiday, any jury pay earned by the employee during that pay period shall not be counted as hours worked for the purposes of calculating overtime.
 When the employee does report for work during their jury leave they will have primary claim to their permanent job and the employee who is temporarily replacing them will be assigned work on the same crew in the department in the temporary job, their permanent job or general housekeeping and will be paid at the rate they are receiving on the temporary job, or appropriate rate for the job they are assigned, whichever is higher.
+When an employee receives notice to report for jury duty and is released prior to 3:00 p.m., they are required to report to work for the remainder of their scheduled shift in order to be paid for those hours.

 ARTICLE 8

-When the Company finds it necessary to balance a crew for safety and/or efficiency, it may temporarily transfer someone from one crew to another.
-This transfer will be for a maximum of .
+1. When the Company finds it necessary to balance a crew for safety and/or efficiency, it may temporarily transfer someone from one crew to another.
+This transfer will be for a maximum of one hundred twenty (120) days in a calendar year.
 The Company will attempt to accommodate the needs of the individuals involved.